Nuitka/Nuitka/README.rst

 standalone compiled program.

 Depending on the used C compiler, you'll need the following redist versions on the target machines.
-However notice that compilation using the 14.3 based version is recommended.
+However, notice that compilation using the 14.3 based version is recommended.

 +------------------+-------------+-------------------------------+